 Lock out is another form of abandonment that is also a reason for divorce.
 This happens when one spouse refuses to let the other spouse into the house for more than one year.
 Under the imprisonment grounds for divorce, the person may also file for divorce if his or her spouse has been in prison for more than three years.
 The spouse must become incarcerated following the wedding.
 However, if the spouse was released more than five years ago and opposes the divorce, there is a chance that the case may be dismissed.

-Adultery is another reason for divorce in New York State.
+Adultery is another one of the grounds for divorce in New York State.
 Adultery is considered a sexual deviation in the eyes of the law and if a partner has committed adultery, that is a ground for divorce.
 However, adultery is not easy to prove, as the plaintiff’s testimony is not the only testimony that is needed.
 A third person’s affidavit proving adultery is also required and the documented proof needs to be included in the court submission.
 Adultery may also qualify as an act of cruelty and, hence, is a justifiable ground for divorce.

 Source: State.NY.us, “What You Need To Know Before Starting Your Divorce Action,” April 27, 2014